shey/crm/README.md

 1. Using jsonapi-serializer to produce standardized JSON:API responses which are easier for FE clients to consume.

+1. Using yabeda-rails to expose metrics for grafana/prometheus.

 1. If I had more time, I’d integrate the hashid-rails gem to so numeric IDs aren't shared in the API responses.

+1. Metrics are exposed at /i/metrics to separate internal infrastructure endpoints from the public API